Jenna Jameson: Business ventures

 Jameson also capitalized on merchandising herself.
 Since May 2003, she has been appearing on a 48 ft tall billboard in New York City's Times Square promoting her web site and movies.
 The first advertisement displayed her wearing only a thong and read "Who Says They Cleaned Up Times Square?"
 There is a line of sex toys licensed to Doc Johnson, and an "anatomically correct" Jenna Jameson action figure.
 She stars in her own sex simulation video game, Virtually Jenna, in which the goal is to bring a 3D model of her to orgasm.
-Y-Tell, ClubJenna's wireless company, sells Jenna Jameson "moan tones" (telephone ringtones), chat services, and games in partnerships with 20 carriers around the world, mostly in Europe and South America.
 In 2006, New York City-based Wicked Cow Entertainment started to expand her brand to barware, perfume, handbags, lingerie, and footwear, sold through high end retailers such as Saks Fifth Avenue and Colette boutiques.
 Her film and merchandising success enabled her to attain her goal of becoming the top porn star in the world.

 In August 2005, ClubJenna launched Club Thrust, an interactive website for Jameson's gay male fans, which includes videos, galleries, sex advice, gossip, and downloads.
 The director of webmaster relations for ClubJenna said the straight site had always had a lot of gay traffic.
 By 2006, ClubJenna administered more than 150 official sites for other adult entertainment industry stars.

 In August 2005, a group of business investors that included Jameson purchased Babes Cabaret, a strip club in Scottsdale, Arizona, intending to make it the first foray of ClubJenna into live entertainment.
 Soon after the purchase attracted attention, the Scottsdale City Council proposed a new ordinance banning nudity at adult-entertainment venues and requiring a four-foot divider restricting contact with dancers.
 Such a divider would have also effectively banned lap dances, the dancers' main source of revenue.
 Jameson argued strongly against the ordinance, and helped organize a petition against it.
 On September 12, 2006, in a referendum on the ordinance, voters struck down the stricter rules, allowing the club to continue to operate as before.

 On February 3, 2006, Jameson hosted a "Vivid ClubJenna Super Bowl Party" with several other ClubJenna and Vivid Girls at the Zoo Club in Detroit, Michigan for a $500 to $1,000 ticket price.
 It featured a lingerie show, but no planned nudity or sex acts.
 When first announced, the party caused controversy with the National Football League, which did not sanction this as an official Super Bowl event.
 For 2007, Jameson signed up to play quarterback in the Lingerie Bowl, but retired due to her insurance company's damage concerns.
 She instead acted as commentator.